icopy-site/awesome/docs/awesome/awesome-frc.md

 - [Shuffleboard](https://github.com/wpilibsuite/Shuffleboard) - A clean Driver Station dashboard for FIRST teams.
 - [Sertain](https://github.com/sertain/sertain) - A framework which builds upon WPILib and makes programming a robot in Kotlin beautiful.
 - [ROOSTER](https://github.com/flamingchickens1540/ROOSTER) - A common library of useful classes and systems for FIRST.
+- [FalconLibrary](https://github.com/FRC5190/FalconLibrary) - An library for programming robots in Kotlin, made by Team 5190.
+- [SnobotSim](https://github.com/snobotsim/SnobotSim) - A program that can simulate FRC robots programmed in Java.

 ### C++